ctuning/ck-quantum/module/challenge.vqe/README.md

 dashboard](http://cknowledge.org/dashboard/challenge.vqe)!

 Importantly, via the dashboard you can quickly check solutions contributed by others and draw inspiration for further improvements.
 For example, you may notice that someone else has made significant progress by using an interesting quantum ansatz.
 You are invited, indeed encouraged, to combine that ansatz with your own ideas e.g. on designing a classical optimizer!
 That's what we mean by Quantum **Collective** Knowledge!
 (Please just provide a reference if you build upon another solution.)

+From our [QCK hackathon experience](https://riverlane.io/news/river-lane-research-and-dividiti-hold-western-europes-first-quantum-computing-hackathon/), you can start contributing in under an hour by [experimenting with VQE parameters](#explore_parameters) and make a valuable contribution in under a day by [experimenting with VQE plugins](#explore_plugins)!

 To the best of our knowledge, the 1st QCK Challenge is indeed the **first** challenge of its kind.
 Therefore, please treat it as work in progress, where